Foundation for Rehabilitation Psychology

 Your contribution to FRP ensures that the foundation’s mission is achieved.
 Initial donors helped the foundation achieve its first milestone of raising $100,000.
 Your gift will help the foundation toward its intermediate goal of $250,000, which will in turn allow the foundation to provide more support to the division for research and training.

-Michelle Meade, PhD, University of Michigan, President Elect for Division 22
+- Joseph Rath, PhD, New York University School of Medicine, President Elect for Division 22

 J. Scott Richards, PhD